Exploring Cartan gravity with dynamical symmetry breaking: Introduction

-While the connection $\omega^{I}_{\ph{I}J}$ has all the mathematical characteristics of a standard gauge field the co-tetrad $e^I$ does not appear to have a counterpart in gauge theory \footnote{A similar remark applies to the Palatini first-order formulation in which the dynamical variables are the $GL(4)$-valued gauge field $\Gamma^\rho_{\mu\nu}$, the affine connection, and the metric $g_{\mu\nu}$, which again does not appear to have a natural counterpart in gauge theory.}.
-It is a $SO(1,3)$-valued vector but also possesses a space-time index $\mu$, a combination not found in any other known fundamental field in physics.
-This dissimilarity with gauge theory may ultimately be superficial if it turns out that the co-tetrad is a composite object formed of more familiar objects.
-For example, an approach which has attracted recent interest is to retain the $SO(1,3)$ gauge field and regard $e^{I}$ as just such a composite object.
-For instance \cite{Akama:1978pg,Diakonov:2011im,Obukhov:2012je} have considered models involving sets of $spin(1,3)$ spinor fields $\{\Psi_{(i)}\}$ where $e^{I}_{\mu}\equiv i\sum_{(i)}\left(\bar{\Psi}_{(i)}\gamma^{I}D_{\mu}\Psi_{(i)}-D_{\mu}\bar{\Psi}_{(i)}\gamma^{I}\Psi_{(i)}\right)$.

 An alternative to the above spinorial approach is to regard the $SO(1,3)$ symmetry of the Einstein-Cartan theory as the remnant symmetry $H\subset G$ after spontaneous symmetry breaking, i.e. we begin with a symmetry group larger than $SO(1,3)$ and via symmetry breaking retain only local Lorentz symmetry.
 The ingredients necessary for this will thus be standard quantities from gauge theory: a gauge field $A^{a}_{\ph{a}b}\equiv A^{a}_{\ph{a}b\mu}dx^{\mu}$ and a Higgs field $V^{a}$ where $a,b,..$ are gauge indices of the larger group.
 The larger group can be taken to be the de Sitter $SO(1,4)$ group, the anti-de Sitter $SO(2,3)$, or the Poincare group $ISO(1,3)$.
-This approach is that of Cartan-geometry \cite{Wise:2009fu} where the gauge field and Higgs field admit a simple geometrical interpretation in terms of `idealized waywisers' \cite{Westman:2012xk}.
-The gauge connection $A^{a}_{\ph{a}b }$ dictates how much a symmetric space (either the de-Sitter, anti-de Sitter, or Minowksi spacetime) is rotated when rolling without slipping along some path on the spacetime manifold.
+This approach is that of Cartan geometry \cite{Wise:2009fu} where the gauge field and Higgs field admit a simple geometrical interpretation in terms of `idealized waywisers' \cite{Westman:2012xk}.
+The gauge connection $A^{a}_{\ph{a}b }$ dictates how much a symmetric space (either the de-Sitter, anti-de Sitter, or Minkowski spacetime) is rotated when parallel transported (`rolling without slipping') along some path on the spacetime manifold.
 The Higgs field $V^a$ corresponds to the `point of contact' between the symmetric space and the manifold.
+For concreteness we restrict attention to cases where the larger group is either of the $10$-parameter groups $SO(1,4)$ and $SO(2,3)$.

-If we are interesting in eliminating differences between gravity and the gauge theories of particle physics, this approach is promising as one may use the above ingredients to construct an object which, like the co-tetrad, possesses a space-time index and a gauge index.
+If we are interested in eliminating differences between gravity and the gauge theories of particle physics, this approach is promising as one may use the above ingredients to construct an object which, like the co-tetrad, possesses a space-time index and a gauge index.
 This is simply the covariant derivative of $V^{a}$: